 True to this 35-year-old vision, more than 2,000 AAJ members have earned NBTA board certifications.

-Lawyer Legion maintains a national directory of personal injury and civil plaintiff lawyers that includes both AAJ members and non-members.
+Lawyer Legion maintains a national directory of personal injury and civil plaintiff lawyers in the United States which includes both AAJ members and non-members.
 To help the public find the best choices when they search for a lawyer, Lawyer Legion recognizes attorneys for their involvement and leadership within the AAJ and other professional associations.
 This includes recognition for AAJ Past Presidents, Leaders Forum members, Masters of Trial Law Champions, Diplomates, and AAJ members who have updated their Lawyer Legion profile to include information about their involvement with the AAJ.

 Use this directory to find a personal injury lawyer in your local area.
 Start by choosing your state from the list below.